donejs/presentations/canjs-meetup/slides.md

 * A simple tabs component.
 * Exports to CommonJS, AMD, and standalone.
-* Useable with Browserify, WebPack, RequireJS, StealJS.
+* Usable with Browserify, WebPack, RequireJS, StealJS.
 * Published to NPM.
 * Semver for versioning.